John of Leiden: Life

 John of Leiden would lead the Anabaptists during the siege.
 When he was the leader, he assumed Matthys' position as the prophet and eventually established a Royal Order complete with a Royal Court and a kingly costume, which was made from the property taken from the citizens of Münster.
 John of Leiden would make many promises to his starving subjects about salvation from the siege and upcoming rewards for their enduring loyalty.
 This, along with his charisma, kept his position in the city secure until the eventual defeat by the hands of the prince bishop.
 His motto was: "Gottes macht is myn cracht" (God's might is my strength).

 The army of Münster was defeated in 1535 by the prince-bishop Franz von Waldeck.
 John of Leiden was captured.
 He was found in the cellar of a house, from where he was taken to a dungeon in Dülmen, then brought back to Münster.
-On January 22, 1536, along with Bernhard Krechting and Bernhard Knipperdolling, he was tortured and then executed.
+On 22 January 1536, along with Bernhard Krechting and Bernhard Knipperdolling, after being convicted according to the Constitutio Criminalis Carolina, he was tortured and then executed.
 Each of the three was attached to a pole by an iron spiked collar and his body ripped with red-hot tongs for the space of an hour.

 After Knipperdolling saw the process of torturing John of Leiden, he attempted to kill himself with the collar, using it to choke himself.
 After that, the executioner tied him to the stake to make it impossible for him to kill himself.
 After the burning, their tongues were pulled out with tongs before each was killed with a burning dagger thrust through the heart.
 The bodies were placed in three iron baskets and hung from the steeple of St. Lambert's Church and the remains left to rot.
 About fifty years later the bones were removed, but the baskets remain.